1jammer1/Debian-rootfs/README.md

 # Debian-rootfs
-automatticly creates aa rootfs with grub-efi
+automatticly creates a rootfs with grub-efi